DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

   ``/dev/path`` character device file will be created.
 For vhost-user server mode, a Unix domain socket file ``path`` will be created.

-  Currently two flags are supported (these are valid for vhost-user only):
+  Currently supported flags are (these are valid for vhost-user only):

   - ``RTE_VHOST_USER_CLIENT``